 No matter what type of mulch you choose, a fresh layer will immediately spruce up the appearance of your commercial property and benefit the plants.
 Because of mulch’s protective benefits, it is a critical aspect of preserving your investment in the landscape.

 How Much Will I Have To Spend On Mulch?

 Regardless of what type of mulch you choose, it is an annual expense that should be accounted for in your landscape budget.
 The availability and quality of mulch will impact the price.
 Also factor in how long mulch will last.
-Pinestraw tends to be economical because it is widely available in the south, but because of its thin texture it tends to break down more easily and may require replacement in spring and fall.
+Pinestraw tends to be economical because it is widely available in the south, but because of its thin texture, it tends to break down more easily and may require replacement in spring and fall.

-As with estimating any landscape cost, the size and scope of project must be considered.
+As with estimating any landscape cost, the size and scope of the project must be considered.
 A professional will measure landscape beds to determine the square footage, and then estimate a mulch cost including labor based on time and materials costs.

 Mulch in Spring Before the Atlanta Weather Heats Up

 Mulch protects plants from heat stress, and it helps landscape beds conserve moisture.
 This is especially important in Atlanta because we generally face some level of water restrictions as summer wears on.
-You invest a great deal of time and resources caring for your commercial property, and mulch will keep the trees, shrubs and flowers on your grounds healthy.
+You invest a great deal of time and resources caring for your commercial property, and mulch will keep the trees, shrubs, and flowers on your grounds healthy.

 Want to know how much mulch your property needs?
 Call HighGrove Partners for a site assessment and we’ll review your mulch options.
 You can reach us at 678.298.0550, or fill out this simple contact form and we’ll get in touch with you.